HLR/DomiKnowS/developer/KNOWLEDGE.md

 The graph's nodes are concepts, and edges are relations between concepts.
 The logical constraints define the knowledge about the domain in the form of logical expressions on concepts and relations from the graph.

-First, the user defines a collection of concepts and the ways they are related to each other, building the **domain graph**, which represents the domain knowledge in an ML task.
+Capturing knowledge begins with gathering concepts and establishing their relationships to each other, thereby building the **domain graph**.
+This graph represents the domain knowledge in an ML task.
-The concepts and relations represent the classification of the data and the relationships between the data, which are the subjects of the ML task.
+The concepts and relations exemplify the classification of the data and the relationships among the data, which are the subjects of the ML task.

-The parent-child relation between **concepts** is used to represent the hierarchical structure of the domain knowledge.
+The parent-child relation between **concepts** in the graph is used to represent the hierarchical structure of the domain knowledge.
 It implies that if the data is classified as belonging to a concept, it also belongs to all the parent concepts of that concept.
 Conversely, if the data is classified as belonging to a concept, it can be classified in more detail as one of the child concepts.

 In the graph, there are two distinct types of concepts.
-* The first type, referred to as **'classification concepts'**, define the classification of the data within semantic frames.
+* The first type, referred to as **'classification concepts'**, define the classification of the data within _semantic frame_.
 * The second type, known as **'data concepts'**, specify the types of data, for example, words, sentences, pixels, etc.

 Classification concepts are subordinate to data concepts, thereby establishing a parent-child relationship.